tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/great-library.md

 </div>

 The Great Library is an ancient scholarly institution and library complex, located in the academic quarter of [Chardon](<chardon.md>).
 It has been synonymous with magical scholarship for centuries, and is the oldest academic institution in Chardon.
 Few who visit the city fail to be impressed by the massive, 600-foot-tall twisting spire of the grandest building in the library complex rising over the city, or the extravagant rumors of the secrets hidden in its locked archives.
-The stated purpose of the Great Library is to collect and preserve knowledge of magic for the benefit of all, though in practice
+The stated purpose of the Great Library is to collect and preserve knowledge of magic for the benefit of all.

 - **What the Great Library is now**